dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 ## Webpack Dev Middleware

 [Webpack Dev Middleware](https://webpack.github.io/docs/webpack-dev-middleware.html) introduces a streamlined development workflow whereby Webpack builds resources on demand.
 The middleware automatically compiles and serves client-side resources when a page is reloaded in the browser.
-The alternate, less efficient approach is to manually run the following npm script when a third-party dependency or your custom code changes:
+The alternate, less efficient approach is to manually run the project's Webpack build script when a third-party dependency or your custom code changes.
+An example of said build script is:

 [!code-json[Main](../client-side/spa-services/sample/SpaServicesSampleApp/package.json?range=5)]